dsagman/picat/picat.md

 - `->` can be used for `if` `then` as in (A>5 -> X=yes; X=no).
 It's in a footnote (pg 6) that says, "Picat also accepts Prolog-style if-then-else in the form (If -> Then; Else) and mandates the presence of the else-part."

-    `->` is used in one example (pg 93), and I had to have someone point out the footnote and example after ChatGPT insisted that `->` is the prefered method for Picat `if` `then`.
+    `->` is also sed in one example (pg 93), and I had to have someone point out the example after ChatGPT insisted that `->` is the prefered method for Picat `if` `then`.
 (It is not.)
+Regardless, it's not in the index, which is my go to resource.

 - Picat also has `cond`, but it's only mentioned in an example about Fibonacci and isn't in the index.
-It was ChatGPT who told me about it.
+ChatGPT pointed me to `cond`.

 - `-->` The manual says this syntax supports DCG (Definite Clause Grammar) rules.
 I don't know much about these and the Prolog manual talks about the `phrase` predicate for processing them, which Picat doesn't seem to have.
 And without some examples, I'm not sure what I'd use them for.
 Would they make better/easier parsers for LL, LR or CFG grammars?
 I do not know.

 - In the `neqs` constraint the manual says, "This constraint is equivalent to the conjunction of the inequality constraints in *NeqList*, but it extracts `all_distinct` constraints from the inequality constraints."
 I don't know what "extracts" means here.
 Does it not honor `all_distinct`?
 Something else?

-- I don't understand how to use the graph-based constraints: acyclic, hcp, scc, tree, etc. I would like some example.

-- The `regular` constraint is covered in https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf, but I need to reread a few dozen more times!
+- The `regular`,`circuit` and `table_in` constraints  are covered in https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf, but I haven't come up with a use case on my own yet, so I'm not feeling very confident in my understanding.

-- Table constraints are coverd in the manual and the Constraint solving book.
-They are also hard for me to grok.
+- `!` aka Prolog cut operator, is something I think I understand and then when I think more, I don't.
+Luckily Picat seems to obviate the need for `!` through the much more straight forward `?=>` for backtrackable rules.